johnmichaelkuczynski/writing101/replit.md

   - Enhanced table borders, padding, and backgrounds for better visual clarity in both light and dark modes
   - CODE BLOCK FORMATTING: Maintained grey background code blocks with proper text contrast for ASCII art and diagrams
   - All document formatting elements now provide optimal readability while preserving essential visual structure
+- July 22, 2025: COMPLETE DOCUMENT REPLACEMENT - "On the Cardinality of Arithmetical Proof Spaces" implementation
+  - REPLACED all existing content with J.-M. Kuczynski's mathematical proof of Gödel's First Incompleteness Theorem
+  - Created comprehensive navigation with all 34 mathematical theorems organized hierarchically
+  - Updated application title from "Introduction to Symbolic Logic" to "Cardinality of Proof Spaces"
+  - Fixed navigation to target actual "Statement of Theorem X" sections rather than table of contents
+  - Removed redundant title repetition in document content for clean formatting
+  - ALL API KEYS ACTIVATED: OpenAI, Anthropic, Perplexity, and DeepSeek models fully operational
+  - Complete mathematical content about proof spaces, cardinality, and non-reflexive incompleteness proof
+  - All existing functionality preserved: chat, rewrite, quiz/study guide generation, passage discussion
+  - Navigation system provides direct access to all 34 theorems with smooth scrolling